Entertainment

 Videos by PopCulture.com

-Many Dr. Seuss books have been getting banned over the years, or pulled from publishing due to the content despite being beloved by many.
-In 2021, libraries were temporarily pulling six books from shelves after Dr. Seuss Enterprises said it would “stop publishing them over racist and insensitive imagery.”
+In recent years, many Dr. Seuss books have been banned or pulled from publishing due to the content despite being beloved by many.
+In 2021, libraries temporarily pulled six books from shelves after Dr. Seuss Enterprises said it would “stop publishing them over racist and insensitive imagery.”
 And to Think That I Saw It on Mulberry Street, If I Ran the Zoo, McElligot’s Pool, On Beyond Zebra!, Scrambled Eggs Super!, and The Cat’s Quizzer were the ones pulled.

-Despite some controversy surrounding the Dr. Seuss books, they still remain beloved, as well as the many films that are continuing to be adapted.
+Despite some controversy surrounding the Dr. Seuss books, they still remain beloved, as do the many films that continue to be adapted.
 In 2023, it was revealed that The Cat in the Hat would be adapted into a podcast series, marking a whole new expansion for the book.
 Whether or not more books will be added to the long list is unknown, but Dr. Seuss books have been stirring controversy for a while now.
-This is just the latest book ban and it, unfortunately, wouldn’t be surprising if Wacky Wednesday is added to more lists in the future as more laws are put in place.
+This is just the latest book ban and it wouldn’t be surprising if Wacky Wednesday is added to more lists in the future as more laws are put in place.